Fowler Avenue Connection

 insufficient information to make informed choices

-by Darcie Warden, almost 2 years ago
+by Darcie Warden, over 2 years ago

 My name is Darcie.
 I live on Fowler Ave.
 Thank you for the opportunity to provide public input for this project.
 I think it's important for the people who are directly impacted by this project to have a voice in how it takes shape.